aj-staton/electrical/README.md

 # electrical
+This repository houses some of the files I have needed thorughout my Electrical Engineering career.
+These include things for circuit analysis, circuit design, and signal processing.

-## circuit solving
+## circuits
 Matlab scripts that have been used to solve circuit diagrams or assist with circuit design.

-The majority of these scripts stem from my coursework in Electrical Engineering.
+## visualizer
+For the lo-fi enthusiast